How to Spend 3 Days in Lisbon - A Local’s Itinerary

 Visiting the Pena Palace, especially if you also want to stroll around the gardens, will take you all morning.

-Do keep in mind that Pena Palace is Sintra’s most famous site and far and away it’s most visited.
+Do keep in mind that Pena Palace is Sintra’s most famous site and far and away its most visited.
 The lines can be intense and it can also be extremely crowded.
 In high season, it’s a bit of a madhouse.
+I would strongly suggest skipping it anytime from April through October due to the crowds and lines.

 Palácio de Monserrate